-U-47700, also known as “Pink”, is the name of the latest drug on the street.
-Known as U-47700, it is nearly ten times stronger than morphine or heroin and can be bought legally online in all but a few states and has caused hundreds of deaths in the U.S. since the beginning of 2016.
+U-47700 is the name of the latest drug on the street.
+It is nearly ten times stronger than morphine or heroin and can be bought legally online in all but a few states.
+It has caused hundreds of deaths in the U.S. since the beginning of 2016.

-A synthetic opioid, it was developed in the early 1970s by the pharmaceutical manufacturer Upjohn, U-47700, better known today as “Pink”, was intended to be a laboratory-made alternative to the potent pain reliever morphine.
-Wanting to create an analgesic that didn’t cause severe respiratory depression or addiction, Upjohn scientists patented a variety of compounds while searching for this “super analgesic”.
-In addition, academic articles regarding U-47700 and other related compounds were published that contained instructions for making the compounds.
+A synthetic opioid, it was developed in the early 1970s by the pharmaceutical manufacturer Upjohn.
+U-47700, better known today as “Pink”, was intended to be a laboratory-made alternative to the potent pain reliever morphine.
+Wanting to create an analgesic that didn’t cause severe respiratory depression or addiction.
+Upjohn scientists patented a variety of compounds while searching for this “super analgesic”.
+In addition, academic articles regarding it and other related compounds were published that contained instructions for making the compounds.

 Eventually, Eastern European and Chinese chemists discovered these “recipes” for making Pink by reading through old science journals and patent records.
-Today, Pink can be legally purchased (mostly from China) in liquid, powder or pill form for about $40 to $100 per bottle.
+Today, Pink can be legally purchased (mostly from China) in various forms for about $40 to $100 per bottle.